Prompt Caching

 The Solution: Prompt Caching — Remember, Don't Repeat

-Prompt caching is an API-level feature that stores the processed prefix of your prompt across requests.
-Only the beginning is cached — not the middle or end.
-Anthropic offers 90% discount on cached tokens with a 25% surcharge on the cache write.
+Prompt caching is an API-level feature that stores the processed prefix of your prompt across requests so the model doesn't have to re-process the same tokens every time.
+Only the beginning is cached — never the middle or the end.
+Anthropic offers a 90% discount on cached input tokens, with a one-time 25% surcharge on the request that writes the cache.
 OpenAI caches automatically for prompts over 1,024 tokens at a 50% discount.
-The cache has a TTL (time-to-live) of ~5 minutes, extended on each hit.
-Minimum cacheable size is 1,024 tokens.
+The cache has a TTL (time-to-live, время жизни) of roughly 5 minutes by default, and that timer resets on every cache hit, so an actively used prefix effectively stays warm.

 Think of it like a librarian who remembers frequently requested books and puts them on a nearby shelf — the first request goes to the archive (cache miss), but repeat requests are served instantly (cache hit):